Warsaw Investor Care logo

 Understand the housing association structure

-Budget renovation before computing yield
+Budget renovation before computing any yield figure

 Accept that transaction volume is lower than Mokotów or Wola